 Residence credit includes:

-Day and evening courses from the quarterly time schedule at the student's home UW campus, including fieldwork and individual-study courses that don't require that the student be on campus, but not including C-prefix or DL-prefix distance learning courses.
+- Day and evening courses from the quarterly time schedule at the student’s home UW campus, including fieldwork and individual-study courses that don’t require that the student be on campus.

 The following are not considered residence credit:

-College in the High School, including courses sponsored by UW Extension
+- College in the High School, including courses sponsored by UW Professional & Continuing Education

 Courses taken at another UW campus